 Regular, long-term nebulised gentamicin is of significant benefit in non-cystic fibrosis bronchiectasis.

-Nebulised pentamidine may be used for prophylaxis of Pneumocystis jirovecii pneumonia.
+Nebulised pentamidine cannot be recommended for prophylaxis of Pneumocystis jirovecii pneumonia, as efficacy data are insufficient.

 Many nebulised drugs are employed in palliative care but few indications are based on published evidence.
 However, regular nebulised normal saline helps to loosen tenacious secretions, may reduce breathlessness and is unlikely to do harm.
 There is also anecdotal evidence to support the use of nebulised opioids in patients with dyspnoea related to cancer but this has not been supported in clinical trials.